UW-ESS-DS/MLGeo2022_velgueta/README.md

  This repositorie is for my Machine learning Class october 12, 2022 \
  [repositorie Marine Class Ml](https://github.com/UW-ESS-DS/MLGeo-Autumn22)
  ##### favorites topics of research are:

- 1-Volcanoes
- 2-Earthqueakes
+ 1-Volcanoes\

+ 2-Earthqueakes\

- 3-Data analysis
+ 3-Data analysis\

- blablablabla blabla

- to clone this rep you have to do this:
+ To clone this rep you have to do this:
  ~~~
  git clone https://github.com/UW-ESS-DS/MLGeo2022_velgueta.git
  ~~~